fqidz/getinfo/notes.md

 I'm not sure if there's a way to directly read the `RequestName` method call, so we read the `NameAcquired` signal instead

+### Arguments
+#### `-l or --latest`
+Only output the latest active bus, as opposed to the default where it outputs all active buses

+#### `-f or --following`
+Continously output the bus properties.
+The output depends whether or not `--latest` is set.

+This should be implemented properly so as to not miss any signals/updates, while at the same time being efficient/sparing and outputting only when it is required.

+### Ideas (WIP)
+#### User Configuration
+Have a configuration file where the user can specify which buses should be prioritized and set as the latest active bus.

+For example, if the user wants to set Spotify as the highest priority bus, so that it would be the one always displayed in their widgets/bars even while they're watching a YouTube video at the same time.

+#### How to
+Have an option where it only outputs the latest active bus